Connect with others who understand.

 Written by Emily Wagner, M.S.

-Updated on April 11, 2024
+Updated on April 11, 2025

-It’s important to note that there’s no such thing as a “bipolar diet” that cures bipolar 1.
+On the other hand, a diet rich in healthy fats, fruits, and vegetables can support your overall health and mood.
+It’s important to note that there’s no “bipolar diet” to cure bipolar 1.
 The best way to manage your condition is to follow your prescribed treatment plan.
-Together, you and your doctor — along with the help of a registered dietitian — can create a healthy eating plan that’s right for you.
+Together, you, your doctor, and a registered dietitian can create a healthy eating plan that’s right for you.

 3 Foods and Drinks To Avoid With Bipolar 1